Authority Audit

 What This Is Not

-The goal is to see, clearly, where authority sits.
-And what it would take to move it.
+It’s a structural diagnosis.
+The goal is to see clearly where authority is failing to become real and what it would take to change that.

 Most teams don’t see this clearly until it’s made explicit.